wschloss/OpenGL_GuildWars/README.md

 * Render fps to upper left corner.

 * Make sure there are two different lights (one must be dynamic).
+  * A campfire in the middle could be cool

 * Think about improving the efficiency (surface orient call is expensive since it's currently a linear search)